elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 ## Project Files

-TODO: Final check.

 1. `README.md`: This file.
 Users guide.
 2. `UciHarDataset.zip`: The raw data.
 3. `CodeBook.md`: Describing the processing of the data.
 4. `run_analysis.R`: The data processing script.
 5. `run_analysis_test.R`: Unit tests for the previous script.
 6. `LICENSE.txt`: MIT Licencense covering the code.
-7. `tidyDataResult.txt`: The data output of this project.
+7. `tidy_data.txt`: The data output of this project.

 ## Given Project Instructions